alexiamhe93/RedditModerationTopicModel/README.md

-# RedditModerationTopicModel
+# Supplementary materials: "We don't ban you immediately for an offense"

-This github contains all the supplementary materials for the paper article:
+This GitHub contains all the supplementary materials for the article:

 “We don't ban you immediately for an offense”: Reddit moderation and the importance of remedying norm violations for high-quality online dialogue.

 ## Details

 The github contains materials for replicating the findings in the article.
-It is organized around one Python notebook (Supplementary_matrials_A)
+It is organized around one Python notebook (Supplementary_materials_A)

 There are three folders: